algb12/GraphDS/README.md

 `composer require algb12/graph-ds`

 ## What is it even useful for?
+Graphs are useful for many things, ranging from transportation to social networks.
+In this regard, GraphDS makes working with graphs in PHP a lot easier.

-Please see the sample app in the `SampleApp_RoadPlanner` directory to find a primitive application of GraphDS.
+Please see the RoadPlanner sample app in the `SampleApp_RoadPlanner` directory to find a primitive application of GraphDS.
 The RoadPlanner app calculates the shortest road between two cities, using Dijkstra's, multi-path Dijkstra's and the Floyd-Warshall algorithm.
-It also shows the order of vertex discoveries by the BFS and DFS algorithms.
+Computed paths are represented visually on the source map.
+To test GraphDS out with your own map, take a look at the `roads.json` file in `src/data`, where you can add in your own map/"country".

 ## Basic syntax
 GraphDS has functions to create vertices and edges for both, undirected and directed graphs.
 The user does not need to worry about which type of edge/vertex is created, as this is all abstracted away under the relevant classes.